 In May 2023, the Company's \$1.75 billion, 2.80% notes matured in accordance with their terms and were repaid.
 In February 2022, the Company's \$1.25 billion, 2.35% notes matured in accordance with their terms and were repaid.
+In September 2022, the Company's \$1.0 billion, 2.40% notes matured in accordance with their terms and were repaid.

-Dividends paid to stockholders were \$3.7 billion and \$3.5 billion for the first six months of 2023 and 2022, respectively.
+Dividends paid to stockholders were \$5.6 billion and \$5.3 billion for the first nine months of 2023 and 2022, respectively.
 In May 2023, the Board of Directors declared a quarterly dividend of \$0.73 per share on the Company's outstanding common stock for the second quarter that was paid in July 2023.
-In July 2023, the Board of Directors declared a quarterly dividend of \$0.73 per share on the Company's outstanding common stock for the third quarter that will be paid in October 2023.
+In July 2023, the Board of Directors declared a quarterly dividend of \$0.73 per share on the Company's outstanding common stock for the third quarter that was paid in October 2023.

 In 2018, Merck's Board of Directors authorized purchases of up to \$10 billion of Merck's common stock for its treasury.
 The treasury stock purchase authorization has no time limit and will be made over time in open-market transactions, block transactions on or off an exchange, or in privately negotiated transactions.
 The Company has made and anticipates continuing to make modest share repurchases under this program in 2023.
-During the first six months of 2023, the Company purchased \$487 million (4 million shares) of its common stock for its treasury under this program.
-As of June 30, 2023, the Company's remaining share repurchase authorization was \$4.6 billion.
+During the first nine months of 2023, the Company purchased \$953 million (9 million shares) of its common stock for its treasury under this program.
+As of September 30, 2023, the Company's remaining share repurchase authorization was \$4.1 billion.